-aluminum plate during the experiments, using an optical microscope (with a Nikon SMZ800 stereo-zoom microscope equipped with Nikon Plan Apo 0.5x objective and a Nikon DD-FI1 high definition color camera head), without finding traces of detachments.
+We have observed some of the scratches left by the wheel on the aluminum plate during the experiments, using an optical microscope (with a Nikon SMZ800 stereo-zoom microscope equipped with Nikon Plan Apo $0.5 \times$ objective and a Nikon DD-FI1 high definition color camera head), without finding traces of detachments.

-3 Experimental results
+3. Experimental results

 We have performed experiments with three different prototypes of the two-degree-of-freedom structure sketched in Figs. 3 and 4, always finding flutter and divergence instabilities for appropriate loads.
 In the first prototype the elastic hinges were realized with thin steel strips working under flexure, while for the other structures these have been realized as true hinges without (in the case of the second prototype) and with (in the case of the third prototype) ball bearings.
-In this way the viscous behaviour of the hinges in the three prototypes was markedly different.
+In this way the viscous behavior of the hinges in the three prototypes was markedly different.
 We have tried a series of different wheel/plate friction conditions, first using an aluminum wheel sliding on paper, then sliding on P2000-sand paper, later, using a steel wheel sliding on a sandblasted-steel plate and, finally, we have used a steel wheel sliding against an aluminum plate.
-Since the rotational inertia of the wheel introduces a force transversal to the axis of the structure, we have checked the influence of this effect in the three prototypes by employing five different wheels, one in aluminum (V-shaped cross section, external diameter 15 mm, thickness 5 mm and weight 3 gr) and four in steel (one with V-shaped cross section, external diameter 25 mm, thickness 6 mm and weight 17 gr; three cylindrical with external diameter 25 mm, thicknesses 5, 6 and 10 mm and weights 18, 22 and 36 gr), so that we have proved that, within the dimension range of our prototypes, the mass of the wheel and the real dimensions of the contact area (which reduces to a point only in ideal conditions) do not affect much the instability.
+Since the rotational inertia of the wheel introduces a force transversal to the axis of the structure, we have checked the influence of this effect in the three prototypes by employing five different wheels, one in aluminum (V-shaped cross section, external diameter 15 mm, thickness 5 mm and weight 3 gr) and four in steel (one with V-shaped cross section, external diameter 25 mm, thickness 6 mm and weight 17 gr; three cylindrical with external diameter 25 mm, thickness 6 mm and weight 17 gr; three cylindrical with external diameter 25 mm, thickness 6 mm and weight 17 gr; three cylindrical with in the dimension range of our prototypes, the mass of the wheel and the real dimensions of the contact area (which reduces to a point only in ideal conditions) do not affect much the instability.

 The two initial prototypes have both broken during experiments to detect divergence instability, so that we have limited in the third prototype the stroke of the model.
 Precise measurements have been carried out only using the third prototype, specially designed with this purpose.
-While we will limit the presentation to the third prototype in the following, we stress now the point that since flutter was always observed at sufficiently high loading, the phenomenon has been found to occur: (i.) with the different viscosity related to the different mechanical realization of the hinges, (ii.) with different mass and shape of the wheel (iii.) with different contact and friction conditions at the wheel/plate contact (aluminum/paper, aluminum/P2000-sand paper, steel/sandblasted-steel, steel/aluminium) and (iv.) with different geometries and stiffnesses.
-In all cases, we have verified agreement with the theoretical modelling.
+While we will limit the presentation to the third prototype in the following, we stress now the point that since flutter was always observed at sufficiently high loading, the phenomenon has been found to occur: (i) with the different viscosities related to the different mechanical realizations of the hinges, (ii) with different mass and shape of the wheel (iii) with different contact and friction conditions at the wheel/plate contact (aluminum/paper, aluminum/P2000-sand paper, steel/sandblasted-steel, steel/aluminum) and (iv) with different geometries and stiffnesses.
+In all cases, we have verified agreement with the theoretical modeling.

-3.1 Experimental setting
+3.1.
+Experimental setting